lyokha/g3kb-switch/README.md

 g3kb-switch
 ===========

-This is a keyboard layout switcher for Gnome 3.
+This is a CLI keyboard layout switcher for *Gnome 3* and *4x*.
 It is not based on the X interface but rather implements direct D-Bus messaging with the Gnome Shell.

 Installation
 ------------